 About the recipe

+This paste is useful when you are in a rush or not in the mood for chopping onions, or tomatoes for preparing the curry.
+Curry paste is an essential base for Indian curries.
 I usually make this in large batches and use it as and when required.
 I can't imagine my kitchen life without this.
 It's a perfect, lifesaving cooking hack for me.

-- Zero oil recipe
+- Zero oil curry base.

 - Easy peasy masala paste recipe; even a beginner cook can prepare.